urosherman/urosherman.github.io/_pages/projects.md

 <br>

 ##### **Stabilisation and Inequality**
-- (Optimal) Stabilisation Policies with Unequal Exposure to Business Cycles
+- Stabilisation Policies with Unequal Exposure to Business Cycles